Brian Zins

-Brian Zins is a retired United States Marine Corps Military Police Gunnery Sergeant.
-He is also a competitive shooter known for his proficiency with the M1911 pistol with which he holds various NRA records.
-He is also known for competing in the second season of History Channel's marksmen competition Top Shot.
+Brian Zins (born Feb.
+5, 1969, Youngstown, Ohio) is a U.S. firearms expert and competitive shooter, known for his proficiency with the M1911 pistol with which he holds various NRA records.
+He is also a retired United States Marine Corps Military Police Gunnery Sergeant.

 Early years

 Brian Zins was raised in Canfield, Ohio.
-He grew up playing baseball and also learn how to juggle at a young age, both of which he credits for his good hand–eye coordination in shooting.
+He grew up playing baseball and also learned how to juggle at a young age, both of which he credits for his good hand–eye coordination in shooting.
 After graduating from high school, Zins went to college to study Law Enforcement.
 However, he decided to quit and joined the United States Marine Corps in 1988.

 Military career

 After completing the Recruit training program at Parris Island, South Carolina, Zins attended the Military Police School at Lackland Air Force Base, San Antonio, Texas.
 During that time, he received the Top Gun Award for having the highest qualification score with the M1911 pistol.

 Through his career of 20 years at the Marine Corps, Zins served in various capacities, like: